FIRST-Tech-Challenge/FtcRobotController/README.md

 The process is pretty much the same for all drives.
 Simply extend `TankDrive`, `MecanumDrive`, or `SwerveDrive`, create a constructor that initializes the appropriate `DcMotor` instances, and use them to implement `getWheelPositions()`/`setMotorPowers()`.
 Often, it's also a good idea to put follower-related logic into the drive classes (this is the approach taken in the quickstart).
 If you decide to use one of the prebuilt drive classes (e.g., `SampleMecanumDriveOptimzed`), **make sure you update `DriveConstants` to reflect your robot**.

+### Drive Velocity PID Tuning (optional)

+If you plan on using the built-in velocity PID (i.e., `RUN_USING_ENCODER`), it's important to tune the coefficients for your robot (it is recommended you use the built-in velocity PID).
+Run `DriveVelocityPIDTuner` and adjust the PID gains to minimize the error as best you can.
+Finally, uncomment the `setPIDCoefficients()` stub at the bottom of your drive constructor and fill in the new coefficients.

 ### Drive Characterization

 To determine the proper open loop powers, it's necessary to determine the relationship between robot velocity/acceleration and motor voltage.
 That is, we want to find kV, kStatic, and kA in the following relation: power = kV * v + kA * a + kStatic (there are some subtleties here; for more details see [this paper](https://www.chiefdelphi.com/media/papers/3402)).
 In theory, kV = 1 / max velocity and kA = 1 / max acceleration.